ruiyang-medinfo/ruiyang-medinfo/README.md

 # 👋 Hi!

 👀 I’m Rui Yang, a Senior Research Assistant at Duke-NUS Medical School.

-Currently, I am applying for the Fall 2025 PhD program.
+🙏 Currently, I am applying for the Fall 2025 PhD program.

-🌱 My research interests include Clinical NLP, Knowledge Graph, and Medical LLMs for Low-Resource Languages.
+🌱 My research interests include Clinical NLP, Knowledge Graph, and Health Equity.

-🤔 I would love to collaborate with researchers from different fields, as it allows me to learn from various perspectives.
-If you have any interest, please feel free to reach out.
+🤔 I am willing to collaborate with researchers from various fields (clinicians, social science researchers, etc.)

+💬 If you have any interest, please feel free to reach out!

 📫 How to reach me: yang.rui@duke-nus.edu.sg